maidsafe-archive/drive/README.md

 #Overview

-A cross platform [virtual file-system in userspace](http://en.wikipedia.org/wiki/Filesystem_in_Userspace) (drive) that will appear as a regular drive an the operating system.
-The interface is a POSIX like API and this is exposed in every OS.
+A cross platform [virtual file-system in userspace](http://en.wikipedia.org/wiki/Filesystem_in_Userspace) (drive) that will appear as a regular drive on the operating system.
+The interface is a POSIX-like API and this is exposed in every OS.
 May include a webdav interface where possible.

-IOS and Android etc. may require a driverless option and will require further consideration (webdav ?) to provde the same cross platform/OS compatibility.
+IOS and Android…etc… may require a driverless option, further consideration will also be required (webdav ?) to provide the same cross platform/OS compatibility.

-This drive can provide a blocking call to be used as a stand alone application or a threaded call to all a drive to be mounted from any application.
+This drive can provide a blocking call to be used as a stand alone application, or a threaded call to enable a drive to be mounted from any application.

 #Build Prerequisites

 ##Linux

-Requires fuse dev files. in ubuntu `sudo apt-get install libfuse-dev`
+Requires fuse dev files in ubuntu `sudo apt-get install libfuse-dev`

 ##OSX

-Requires osxfuse (easiest method is to use homebrew and `brew install osxfuse`
+Requires osxfuse (easiest method is to use home brew and `brew install osxfuse`

 ##Bsd